-If you have at least two more years to finish your degree program at the time of the application, you can apply to the two-year-long BUILD Scholars research training program that begins in June.
+If you have three to four semesters left in order to complete your degree program at the time of the application, you can apply to the two-year-long BUILD Scholars research training program that begins in June.
 BUILD Scholars receive hands-on research training with a BUILD Faculty Mentor and have the following training requirements.

 Training Activities and Components

 BUILD Scholars participate in intensive summer research training.
 In the summer before their first year in the program, they work with their BUILD Faculty Mentors full time (up to 34 hours/week), in addition to attending an 8-week Summer Learning Community (Summer Undergraduate Research Gateway to Excellence) from June to July.
 In the subsequent summer, they are expected to apply to participate in a summer research internship at a research-intensive university that offers doctoral degrees (i.e., R1 university) or a research institution for research experience with another research mentor.
 Scholars apply for these internship opportunities in the fall/winter of the first year of the program.

 During the semester, BUILD Scholars will continue to work on research with the BUILD Faculty Mentor.
 Trainees are expected to spend on average 15 research hours per week during the semester.

 BUILD Scholars are required to enroll in a 1-unit Learning Community Seminar (UNIV 395 for Year 1 Scholars and UNIV 495 for Year 2 Scholars) in each semester (no exceptions).
 If mandatory course conflicts arise, arrangements can be made for students to make up the work in GA office hours.

 BUILD Scholars are required to take at least TWO of the following 3-unit courses during the 2-year program.
 They are encouraged to take one course per academic year (trainees are welcomed to take more than two if they fit in their schedules and degree program timeline).